GabrielaSales-23/Article_behav-S.max_V03/README.md

 # Communication breakdown!
-How information loss affects behavioral responses in the Great-Billed Seed-Finch, *Sporophila maximiliani* (Thraupidae: Passeriformes)
+Signal modality drives the effect of information loss on the behavioral responses of the threatened Great-Billed Seed-Finch, Sporophila maximiliani (Thraupidae: Passeriformes)

 This repository contains all data and R script of statistical analysis used to investigate the role of information quality in the behavior of